-Combined with optimised, company-based structuring, Monaco, Malta, Cyprus, Vanuatu and Portugal are perennially popular destinations, with Montenegro increasingly attracting a new class of migrant investors focused in asset preservation.
+Combined with optimised, company-based structuring, Monaco, Malta, Cyprus, Vanuatu and Portugal are perennially popular destinations, with Montenegro increasingly attracting a new class of migrant investors focused on asset preservation.

-For investors with concerns around privacy, opportunistic taxation and other forms of potential government overreach, dual citizenship has become a vital aspect of wealth preservation and financial risk management.
+For investors with concerns around privacy, opportunistic taxation and other forms of government overreach, dual citizenship has become more of an essential than a luxury.

 The greater the wealth you’ve amassed, the more urgent the need to safeguard your assets and future-proof your position.
 In a world characterised by increasing cross-border regulation and greater transparency, traditional structures increasing falling in short in safeguarding HNWI’s assets.

 While trusts and companies can often be effective asset holding vessels, there are instances when they are not.
 In European jurisdictions such as Malta, Portugal and Cyprus, for example, company based structures are utilised, rather than trusts.